TomasDzY/remov-em/README.md

 Remov'em is a simple Chrome extension that removes those weird dashes from ChatGPT responses so your posts, emails, and messages don’t scream “written by AI.”

 ## Why use it?
-ChatGPT loves em dashes.
+ChatGPT loves em dashes

-People notice.
+People notice

-Makes your writing look more natural - like you actually wrote it.
+Makes your writing look more natural - like you actually wrote it

 ## How it works:
 Install the extension